 Do you believe that power corrupts people?
 Look, people have free will.
 We retain it no matter how powerful we grow (I know you won't disagree with this when I spell it out).
 So where is this idea coming from?
 The only thing you could mean by 'corrupt' in that sentence that doesn't contradict free will is that having lots of power simply raises the temptation.
 But that too falls apart once you think about what temptation actually is.

 Everyone would do the right thing if they could do so at no cost to themselves (emotional or psychological costs count).
-The reason people do evil is because they're forced to choose between Fuiki (aka The Right Thing) and physical or psychological pleasure of some sort.
+The reason people do evil is because they're forced to choose between their conscience and physical or psychological pleasure of some sort.
 That's what temptation is: it's the opportunity cost of being good.
 Obviously, being more powerful doesn't make it less fun, or less physically pleasurable to do the right thing.
 Except insofar as it changes what the right thing is (eg. if your power rises above a certain threshold, you now have an option you didn't have before, and that option has very high temptation to do it wrong).
 But that's circumstantial, and can just as easily go the opposite direction.

 In fact, we goodguys have a duty to pursue power and get as much of it as we can because without it we can't do any good for the world.
 The idea that "Good people should avoid power because they know they can't trust themselves not to use it for evil" is just depressing to hear people express.
 You're giving up!
 How do you expect to solve the world's problems if you don't think good people should have any power?